liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/insights-on-sharepoint-agents.md

 1. [Download](https://www.microsoft.com/download/details.aspx?id=35588) and install the latest version of SharePoint Online Management Shell.
 2. Connect to SharePoint Online as at least a [SharePoint administrator](/sharepoint/sharepoint-admin-role) in Microsoft 365.
 For more information, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps).
-3. Ensure the organization has the SharePoint Advanced Management add-on SKU or Microsoft 365 Copilot license to generate and view these reports.
+3. To generate and view these reports, ensure the organization has the SharePoint Advanced Management add-on SKU or Microsoft 365 Copilot license .

 With permissions of at least a SharePoint administrator, you can generate and view the insights using the following commands: